ellenkoenig/datascience-co-learning/README.md

 # OTS Data Science Co-Learning

 Collection space for resources for the [OpenTechSchool Data Science Co-Learning Meetup.](https://www.meetup.com/de-DE/opentechschool-berlin/events/).
+All resources are free unless otherwise noted.
+Please let us know if there are any broken or outdated links.

-**_These resources may be outdated.
-Feedback, newer resources and PRs welcome!_**
+**_Feedback, more resources and PRs welcome!_**

 <br><br>
 ## Contents